shanemileham/shanemileham.github.io/_kb/personal-development/reflection.md

 _First, review by memory and answer the following questions_

 - Story
   - What were the plot points this past year?
-What was the story?
+What did they mean?
+What was the overall story?
   - What am I proud of?
 What did I learn?
   - What story do I want to tell next year?